View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 What are my career prospects?

 This PGCE is accredited by the Department for Education.
 Successful completion of the programme will enable you to gain recommendation for Qualified Teacher Status (QTS).
-You will be well placed to progress into employment as a Newly Qualified Teacher (NQT) in early years and primary settings.
+You will be well placed to progress into employment as a newly qualified teacher in early years and primary settings.

 You will also have a thorough understanding of how to teach the early years foundation stage curriculum in creative ways that excite and stimulate children whilst ensuring that they make good progress.
 Skills in monitoring and managing your development, and an ability to reflect on alternative approaches to education, will help you to make your own informed choices and aid your career progression.